 Jamie Carragher hailed his team-mates’ character as Liverpool came back from 2-1 down to earn a "massive win" against Tottenham at Anfield on Sunday.

-Spurs were leading with half an hour to play thanks to a Jan Vertonghen double before Stewart Downing equalized.
-A Steven Gerrard penalty gave the home side all three points to lift the team to sixth in the Premier League.
+Spurs were leading with half an hour to play thanks to a Jan Vertonghen double before Stewart Downing equalised and a Steven Gerrard penalty gave the hosts all three points to lift them to sixth in the Premier League.

 "We're winning games and just concentrating on the next game so I'd say the way we're playing the results we're getting, just carry on like that and see where we end up at the end of the season."

-Sunday’s victory marked Carragher’s 500th league appearance but the center back insisted he was more concerned with the result, highlighting Luis Suarez’s role in the 3-2 win.
+Sunday’s victory marked Carragher’s 500th league appearance but the centre-back insisted he was more concerned with the result, highlighting Luis Suarez’s role in the 3-2 win.

 "He’s a top man and he's won us the game and it makes it a nice achievement.
 There's a lot of talk between him, Bale and Van Persie for player of the year and those are the top two.
 Gareth Bale showed some glimpses today, some fantastic touches and crosses for the goals but [Suarez] is man of the match."

-"I think [there was] contact with Assou-Ekotto and you can watch on TV - he didn't discuss it with the ref," he said.
+He said: "I think [there was] contact with Assou-Ekotto and you can watch on TV - he didn't discuss it with the ref."